davidalger/capistrano-magento2/README.md

 Are you sure you want to continue? [y/n]
 ```

-This conformational warning can be disabled by including the following in your project's configuration:
+This confirmational warning can be disabled by including the following in your project's configuration:

 ```ruby
 set :magento_deploy_pending_warn, false